InakiUrrutia/Projet_Tutor-/README.md

 Or you can import your own config in XML format

-( some xml files a provided, you can use them to test the program )
+( some xml files are provided, you can use them to test the program )